quantmind/pulsar/docs/source/design.rst

 * :func:`.send` a message to the :ref:`arbiter <design-arbiter>` to spawn a new actor.
-* The arbiter spawn the actor and wait for the actor's **hand shake**.
+* The arbiter spawn the actor and wait for the actor's :ref:`handshake <handshake>`.
 Once the hand shake is done, it sends the response (the :class:`.ActorProxy` of the spawned actor) to the original actor.

 .. _handshake: